 Educate yourself about Apprenticeship-funded training

-On 1st May 2017, a new piece of legislation is coming into effect called ‘The Apprenticeship Levy’.
-This is a new tax for large companies which can only be reclaimed through investing in Apprenticeship training programmes.
-While you may not think you would be eligible to be put on an Apprenticeship Programme to fund your training, the chances are that you could.
-Apprenticeships are no longer just for junior staff, they can be for any age and are on offer all the way up to beyond degree-level.
+In May of 2017 the Apprenticeship Levy was introduced, as a new tax for large companies which can only be reclaimed through investing in Apprenticeship training programmes.
+While you might not think you would be eligible to be put on an Apprenticeship Programme to fund your training, many organisations are using their levy funding to upskill existing employees.
 So keep an open-mind about Apprenticeships and you could get new training and certifications supported by your company and the government.

 As the desire to keep key staff grows, more companies than ever are looking at different ways of training and developing their staff.
 By being proactive about your development you can make sure you become part of the movement towards an upskilled workforce.